Matthieudegny/React-Query/readme.md

 -onError: recieves three arguments, first argument: the error that ws encountered, (not needed in the exemple so _error), second argument: the variables passed into the mutation (same not needed _hero), third argument context contains additional information pertaining to the mutation, thanks it we can take the data from the call back and set it as the query data when there is an error\
 -onSettled: this function is called if the mutation is either successful or when it encounters an error

----

-## Axios interceptor
--react query has nothing to do with axios